Skip to content

 What Makes a Defined Benefit Plan Different

-A defined benefit plan promises a specific monthly benefit, typically based on salary history and years of service.
-Unlike defined contribution plans, the income does not depend on market performance or account balances.
+A defined benefit plan promises a specific monthly benefit, typically calculated using a formula based on salary history and years of service.
+Unlike defined contribution plans, the income does not depend on market performance or an individual account balance.
+That predictability can make it easier to budget and can reduce the need to sell investments during market downturns just to generate cash flow.

 Does a Defined Benefit Plan Really Last for Life?

-The first is the payout option selected.
+The payout option selected at retirement is one of the most important long-term factors.
 Single-life options typically pay the highest amount but stop at death.
-Joint-and-survivor options continue income for a spouse, often at a reduced level.
+Joint-and-survivor options continue income for a spouse, often at a reduced level (for example, 50%, 75%, or 100% continuation depending on plan design).
+That reduced level can matter in later years if the surviving spouse still has housing, healthcare, and household costs.

 Defined Benefit Income vs. Real Retirement Expenses